ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 py xml_to_rdf.py
 ```

-or by running the full application:
+or by running the legacy launcher:

 ```bash
 py main.py